devalc/ETPersistence-Data/README.md

 # ETPersistence-Data

-This repository contains the data used in the manuscript titled *"Persistence patterns in subfield-field crop water use to guide variable rate management."*
+This repository contains the data used in the manuscript titled *"Persistence patterns in sub-field crop water use to guide variable rate management."*

 ## Contents of the Repository